BPLIM/Tools/ados/General/standardizetext/README.md

 # STANDARDIZETEXT: Normalize Unicode string variables

-`standardizetext` is a [Stata](http://www.stata.com/) command that normalizes text, by returning the normal form of of a Unicode string variable.
+`standardizetext` is a [Stata](http://www.stata.com/) command that normalizes text, by returning the normal form of a Unicode string variable.
 It also removes special characters and stop words if specified by the user.

 ## Install